How to List Skills on a Resume (With Examples)

 Skills Section Mistakes to Avoid

 - Listing too many skills: A wall of 30+ skills overwhelms the reader and dilutes the ones that matter.
-Aim for 10 to 20 well-chosen skills.
+Quality over quantity.

 - Using vague terms: "Computer skills" or "internet savvy" are meaningless.
 Be specific: "Microsoft Excel (pivot tables, VLOOKUP, conditional formatting)."